The Method 1 is to use the

 The Wrapper requires that the classpath be broken up into its individual elements.

-The JBoss main class is then specified as the first application parameter below.
+The HelloWorld main class is then specified as the first application parameter (see section below).

 Application parameters are set using the

-In order to use the Wrapper, there is one more property which must be set.
+In order to use the Wrapper, one more property must be set.

 The Wrapper makes use of a native library to control interactions with the system.